TrueLabCreations/http-reverse-proxy/README.md

 Running an Https server is a bit more complex.
 The complexity is due to the requirement for `certficates`.

 Certificates verify the
-authenticity of the server (usually the domain or host name) and set the goundwork for encrypting the data passing between the browser and the server.
+authenticity of the server (usually the domain or host name) and set the groundwork for encrypting the data passing between the browser and the server.

 A certificate is only valid if it is backed-up by a trusted [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority).